 Early History of the Heazlay family

-Another 323 words (23 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Heazlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heazlay research.
+Another 162 words (12 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Heazlay History in all our PDF Extended History products and printed products wherever possible.

 Heazlay Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Heazlay has undergone many spelling variations, including Eastley, Eastleigh, Eastly, Easley, Easly, Easlie and many more.

 Early Notables of the Heazlay family (pre 1700)